Innoviox/symmetries/README.md

   - color the sigmas based on the diagonal colors
 - ~~make faces~~
 - make faces better
+- make spheres so that they follow the faces (tie the positions to the positions of the cube aces)
 - move faces
 - disable buttons while animation is happening
 - make faces transparent while things move